Federico Bonazzoli: Loan to Torino

 On 5 October 2020, Bonazzoli joined Torino on loan.

 Loan to Salernitana

 On 3 August 2021, US Salernitana announced the signing of Bonazzoli on a season-long loan with an option to buy.
 He scored two goals in his Coppa Italia debut win over Reggina.

 Salernitana

-On 26 July 2022, Bonazzoli signed permanently with Salernitana on a four year contract, for a reported fee of €5 millions.
+On 26 July 2022, Bonazzoli signed permanently with Salernitana on a four-year contract, for a reported fee of €5 million.

+Cremonese

+On 6 August 2024, Bonazzoli signed a four-season contract with Cremonese.

 International career

 With the Italy U-17 side he took part at the 2013 UEFA European Under-17 Championship.

 He made his debut with the Italy U-21 team on 17 November 2014, in a home friendly match loss 1–0 against Denmark, becoming the youngest player to make his debut with the team at the time.

 Style of play

 Bonazzoli models himself on former Inter forward Zlatan Ibrahimović.
 He is highly rated by Inter fans as a Christian Vieri-like striker, with a great physique and technical abilities.